Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: Introduction

 \paragraph{Acknowledgements.} The research activities of the first author, in relation to this work, were mostly supported by the \emph{Italian national grant ``Ing.
 Giorgio Schirillo"} conferred by \emph{INdAM}.
 The first author wants to thank \emph{M. Tamiozzo} for several interesting discussions on the subject originated from his talk of June 2017 in Nottingham, regarding the rank of the Picard group of arithmetic elliptic surfaces.
 He also espresses his gratitude to \emph{P. Corvaja}, \emph{I. Fesenko} and \emph{F. Zucconi}.

-The second author has benefited from the generous funding of the \emph{Alexander von Humboldt Foundation} while preparing this work, and he thanks them heartily for their support.
+The second author has benefited from the generous funding of the \emph{Alexander von Humboldt Foundation} while preparing this work, as well as from the \emph{SFB 1085: Higher Invariants} and from the MINECO research project \emph{MTM2015-65361-P}, and he thanks them heartily for their support.
 He also wishes to thank \emph{C. Mart{\'i}nez} and \emph{M. Stoffel} for some useful conversations.

-Finally, they are indebted to \emph{W. Gubler} for comments on a first draft of the paper and to \emph{K. K\"unnemann} for pointing out the connection to the arithmetic standard conjectures.
+The authors are also indebted to \emph{W. Gubler} for comments on a first draft of the paper and to \emph{K. K\"unnemann} for pointing out the connection to the arithmetic standard conjectures.
+Finally, they wish to express their thankful gratitude to the anonymous referee, whose careful reading has allowed a notable improvement of the text.